microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 ## The Chunk Data Structure

-This document will soon explore in detail how one might store and access chunks, but first, here are some high-level observations about a data structure that supports such operations.

-Because the chunks compose to form a tree, chunks contain references to the chunks below them in the tree.
+Chunks contain references to the chunks below them in the tree.
 In the diagram below, Chunk A has a reference to Chunk B, and Chunk B has a reference to Chunk C:

 ```mermaid
 graph TD;